cho45/metronome/README.md

 - **Settings saved in URL hash**
   Tempo, rhythm, voice, and other settings are saved in the URL hash, making it easy to reload or share configurations.

-- **Visual flash feature**
-  The screen flashes on each beat, providing a visual cue for the rhythm.

 - **PWA (Installable App) support**
   With a web manifest included, this app can be installed to your device as a Progressive Web App (PWA) for offline and standalone use.